Find Affordable College Courses

 Newark, DE

-University of Delaware landed the #10 spot in the 2023 rankings for the best value teaching English or French programs.
+University of Delaware did quite well in this year’s ranking of the best value schools for teaching English or French students.
+It came in at #10 on the list.
 UD is a fairly large public school located in the suburb of Newark.

-UD excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Teaching English or French Schools in the Middle Atlantic Region list.
+In addition to its great value ranking, UD is in the top 15% of all schools on our Best Teaching English or French Schools in the Middle Atlantic Region list.

-Full Teaching English or French at University of Delaware Report
+Read full report on Teaching English or French at University of Delaware

 Honorable Mentions